 PREPARING AN APPLICATION FOR CoC FUNDS

+The CoC shall:

 Design, operate, and follow a collaborative process for the development of a CoC application to HUD.

-Establish priorities that align with local and federal policies for recommending projects for HUD Homeless Assistance CoC Grant funding.
+Establish funding priorities that align with local and federal policies for recommending projects for HUD Homeless Assistance CoC Grant funding.

 Designate an eligible Collaborative Applicant (CA) to collect and combine the required application information from all applicants.